Tosyno21/Tosyno21/README.md

 #### Hi there!
-I'm a Frontend Web Developer | UI/UX Designer with over 4 years experience.
-I'm open to projects and collaborations.
+I'm a Product | UI/UX Designer Frontend Developer | with over 4 years of experience.
+I'm open to projects and collaborations

-Send a DM today 👋
+Send a DM 👋

 <!--
 **Tosyno21/Tosyno21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.